-Looking West, where the Sun set earlier, the bright object low in the sky is Venus.
-The bright star in the West is Sirius, and above it, and almost straight overhead, the red object is Mars..
-To the right of Sirius, more to the West, you’ll see the three belt stars of Orion.
-From there, you should be able to find the Hyades’ “V” shape to the upper right of Orion.
+That really bright star in the South is Sirius.
+To its right, more to the West, you’ll see the three belt stars of Orion.
+From there, you should be able to find the Hyades‘ “V” shape to the upper right of Orion.

 Here is a list of things you should be able to see in Spring with just ordinary binoculars (7 x 35).